Where to Buy the Best Tinned Fish Online

 Tinned fish has risen in popularity the past few years.
 Even chefs at restaurants like Curate in Asheville, North Carolina, feature tinned seafood on their menus.
 In fact, a recent report found that the canned seafood market is set to grow by $23.7 billion over the next five years.

-The pandemic also boosted the tinned fish industry by giving home chefs a chance to dig through their cabinets and try something a bit more interesting to the palate than the same old takeout.
+The pandemic has also boosted the tinned fish industry by giving home chefs a chance to dig through their cabinets and try something a bit more interesting to the palate than the same old takeout.

 So what exactly is tinned seafood?